Caloscypha: Taxonomy

+Etymology

+The specific epithet means "bright colored", while the genus name Caloscypha means "beautiful cup".
 The distinctive orange-yellow color of the fungus has earned it the common names "spring orange peel fungus", the "golden cup", and the "dazzling cup".
-The specific epithet means "bright colored", while the genus name Caloscypha means "beautiful cup".

 Description

 The fruiting body of C. fulgens is roughly cup-shaped, although the cup may be somewhat flattened, lopsided or split; the size is up to 6 cm in diameter.
 The inner surface of the cup is orange-yellow, while the external surface is pale yellow.
 Either the margin around the rim or the entire outer surface may be stained olive-green.
 The green or bluish staining that occurs upon injury or with age is unique within the order Pezizales.
 The stem, if present, is rather short.
 The spore deposit is white.

 A single specimen of an albino form, 2 cm in diameter, was discovered in Northern Idaho; it was found to be lacking the pigment responsible for staining the outer surface olive-green.

-The spores are translucent (hyaline), roughly spherical, thin-walled and smooth, with dimensions of 6–8 µm in diameter.
-The asci, the spore-bearing cells, are cylindrical and 80–100 by 7–8 µm; the paraphyses are thin and filamentous and contain orange granules.
+The spores are translucent (hyaline), roughly spherical, thin-walled and smooth, with dimensions of 6–8 μm in diameter.
+The asci, the spore-bearing cells, are cylindrical and 80–100 by 7–8 μm; the paraphyses are thin and filamentous and contain orange granules.
 This fungus is considered nonpoisonous but inedible.